2/18/2025

 Chief Executive Officer

-So there's multiple layers, but the layer that we're involved with is a data transport layer.
-And so we we basically interface to physical physical layer piece, such as those made by synopsis.
-And so we're kind of in a digital in a digital domain and we ride on top of the physical layers, which are heavily analog.
+So, yeah. there's multiple layers, but the layer that we're involved with is a data transport layer.
+And so we basically interface to physical layer IPs, such as those made by Synopsys.
+And so we're kind of in a digital domain, and we write on top of the physical layers which are heavily analog.

 speaker